PEGASUS: Addressing the Gender Pension in Greece

 About the Program

-The "PEGASUS: Addressing the Gender Pension in Greece" Project is being implemented with the collaboration of the General Secretariat for Family Policy & Gender Equality (coordinator), the Research Centre for Gender Equality (KETHI) and the National Center for Social Research (EKKE) and is funded by the European Union's "Rights, Equality and Citizenship" Program (2014-2020).
+The "PEGASUS: Addressing the Gender Pension in Greece" Project is being implemented with the collaboration of the General Secretariat for Demography and Family Policy & Gender Equality (coordinator), the Research Centre for Gender Equality (KETHI) and the National Center for Social Research (EKKE) and is funded by the European Union's "Rights, Equality and Citizenship" Program (2014-2020).

 Its main objective is to reinforce existing knowledge on all dimensions of the gender pension gap in Greece in order to contribute to the development of policies and other initiatives that will effectively address gender gaps in pensions.
 More specifically, the Project's specific objectives are as follows: